-Office-based EPs who demonstrate meaningful use of an electronic medical record (EMR) system, including Doctor(s) of Medicine or Osteopathy, Doctor(s) of Dental Surgery or Dental Medicine, Doctor(s) of Podiatric Medicine, Doctor(s) of Optometry and Chiropractors, are eligible.
-Hospital-based EPs are not.
+Office-based EPs who demonstrate meaningful use of an electronic medical record (EMR) system, including Doctor(s) of Medicine or Osteopathy, Doctor(s) of Dental Surgery or Dental Medicine, Doctor(s) of Podiatric Medicine, Doctor(s) of Optometry and Chiropractors are eligible, provided they began attesting to meaningful use in the year 2014 or earlier.
+Hospital-based EPs are not eligible for the program.

 Providers furnishing more than 90% of their services in an inpatient setting or hospital ER.

 Of course, only Medicare and Medicaid providers are eligible for a CMS EHR Incentive Program.
 Providers must be meaningfully using an EMR certified by an ONC Approved Testing and Certification Body (ATCB) for 90 days consecutively in the first reimbursement payment year.
 For future reimbursement years, providers must meaningfully use the system for the full year.
-Providers will need to select and register for a single program from which to receive incentives, either Medicare or Medicaid.
-Providers will also need to “attest” that they are meaningfully using a certified EMR according to the selected program requirements through self-attestation, claims data and EMR-generated reports.
-The reimbursement is not limited to first time EMR users.
-Providers already using a certified EMR are also eligible.
+Providers will need to select and register for a single program to participate in, either Medicare or Medicaid.
+Providers also need to “attest” that they are meaningfully using a certified EMR according to the selected program requirements through self-attestation, claims data and EMR-generated reports.

-Providers may register for the Medicare program now through the CMS EHR Incentive Program Website.
-As the Medicaid incentive programs established by each state, providers will need to check with their state Medicaid organization to verify if and when their state program will be open for registration, as well as what the state will require that may be different from the federal Medicaid program.
+Providers who have not already registered for the Medicare program are no longer eligible to earn reimbursements, but can still register to prevent further payment penalty adjustments.
+Registration for the Medicare program is done through the CMS EHR Incentive Program Website.
+As the Medicaid program is established by each state, providers who have not yet registered will need to check with their state Medicaid organization to verify how to register and what, if anything, is different from the federal Medicaid program.
 Click here to access the CMS list of Medicaid programs and their current status.